PedroGaya/hellblazers/quickstart-sections/spreads/player/06-resistance-pools.md

 ## Fallout

-As the result of an impact move, or whenever you deplete a resistance pool, you may take **fallout**.
-The GM tells you how much fallout to take, choosing whatever makes the most sense from:
+Whenever you deplete a resistance pool, you take **fallout** and it leaves you **dropped** - out of the scene.
+When you take fallout, some details on your character sheet _will_ change.
+Choose whatever makes the most sense from:

-- Destroyed **equipment** or **cyberware**;
-- Taking a **condition**;
-- Getting **trauma**;

-You can take the same fallout more than once and taking two or more at once leaves you **dropped** - out of the scene.
-Whenever you take any fallout, **earn fate**.

-## Conditions

-Specific injuries or maladies that impact only relevant situations and are often lasting.
-Can be:

-- **_Urgent_**.
-- **_Short-term_**.
-- **_Long-term_**.
-- **_Permanent_**.

-**_Take +1t when a condition specifically hinders a roll_**.
-It can also make an attempt impossible.
-Conditions clear when it makes sense, like after a scene, with rest, or when a pool tracking them depletes.
-They may also require treatment or another specific method to clear them.

-## Trauma

-Change any character detail and **mark it** as trauma.
-You can:

-- Strain a **bond**;
+- Straining a **bond**;
-- Embody or reject a **trait**;
+- Embodying or rejecting a **trait**;
-- Change a **belief**;
+- Changing a **belief**;
-- Gain a **feature**;
+- Gaining a **feature**;
 - Anything else that makes sense.

-Describe your character’s trauma reaction in the current circumstance.
-You decide how intense this reaction is, and if it causes a problem for your character.
-To heal from trauma, work with the GM to find an appropriate method; Each character's trauma is personal, and the path to recovery should be, too.
+In any case, highlight the change on your character sheet and describe your character’s reaction in the current circumstance - You decide how intense this reaction is, and if it causes a problem.

+If it was **traumatic**, portray it as such and work with the GM to find an appropriate healing method, if any; Each character's trauma is personal, and the path to recovery should be, too.
-## Long-Term Afflictions

-**_Players have final say on any long-term conditions and trauma._** In these cases, work with the GM to find a good fit your your PC and the situation.
-This includes **character death**.

 ## Death

 Death does not come unwarranted - it must be clearly understood as a possibility from the get go.
-Whenever you're about to take damage, the GM may indicate it as **lethal**: You always take three fallout and, if you are dropped, the GM makes a story roll under a cup - your character is dead on a grim.
+Whenever you're about to take damage, the GM may indicate it as **lethal**: If you are dropped from it, the GM makes a story roll under a cup - your character is dead on a bad roll.